From Tragedy to Triumph: Trevor Hines Honors Brother’s Legacy Across the Globe

-Trevor Hines traveled from New Hampshire to Vicenza, Italy, to honor his late brother, 1st Lt.
-Derek Hines, by participating in the Derek Hines 5K on November 15, 2024.
-The Del Din event not only commemorates Derek’s military service but also celebrates the legacy he left behind.
+VICENZA, Italy (November 15, 2024) — Trevor Hines traveled from New Hampshire to Vicenza, Italy, to honor his late brother, 1st Lt.
+Derek Hines, by participating in the Derek Hines 5K on November 1, 2024.
+The event not only commemorates Derek’s military service but also celebrates the legacy he left behind.

 “Derek was my oldest brother,” Trevor said.
 “There’s 10 years between Derek and me.
 He was my hero—long before West Point, long before Army hockey, and long before his service with the 173rd Airborne Brigade.
 He was the greatest big brother anyone could ask for.”